Calindro/emulicious-debugger/README.md

 ## Requirements

-The "emulicious-debugger" extension requires Visual Studio Code (VS Code) and Emulicious (https://emulicious.net/).
+The "emulicious-debugger" extension requires Visual Studio Code (VS Code) or VSCodium and [Emulicious](https://emulicious.net/).

 In Emulicious you need to have "Remote Debugging" enabled.
 This option can be found in Emulicious's Tools menu.

 For breakpoints to work you need a language extension for the language you are using.

 If you are using C you can for example use the C language extension that is built into VS Code.

 For other languages you should be able to find a corresponding language extension in VS Code's Extension Marketplace.

-For example if you are developing for the Game Boy (Color) with RGBDS you can find Donald Hays's RGBDS Z80 extension.
+For example if you are developing for the Game Boy (Color) with RGBDS you can find Donald Hays's [RGBDS Z80 extension](https://marketplace.visualstudio.com/items?itemName=donaldhays.rgbds-z80).

 ## Usage

 Make sure that Emulicious is running and that "Remote Debugging" (in Emulicious's Tools menu) is enabled.
-After that is set up, you have multiple ways to start debugging with Emulicious:
+After that is set up, you have multiple ways in VS Code to start debugging with Emulicious:
-- From the command palette select "Attach to Emulicious" to attach the VS Code debugger to a running debug session of Emulicious.
+1) From the command palette (CTRL+SHIFT+P) select "Attach to Emulicious" to attach the VS Code debugger to a running debug session of Emulicious.
-- Select the ROM file in VS Code and click on Run/Debug Editor Contents in top right corner.
+2) Select the ROM file in VS Code and click on Run/Debug Editor Contents in top right corner.
+It is possible that both of these options are hidden in the ... menu.
-- Click on Run (CTRL+SHIFT+D) in the left toolbar and either click on "create a launch.json file" or on "Show".
+3) Click on Run (CTRL+SHIFT+D) in the left toolbar and either click on "create a launch.json file" or on "Show".
 When you click "Show" you can choose from "Attach to Emulicious" and "Launch in Emulicious".
 That will create a launch configuration.
 By default that launch configuration always asks for the program to run but you can enter the name into the launch configuration.
 You can also add "preLaunchTask":${defaultBuildTask} if you have a default build task set up.
 With this setting, you make VS Code start the build task before debugging.
-- If a launch configuration is already available you can press F5 to start debugging.
+4) If a launch configuration is already available you can press F5 to start debugging.

 When building your program, make sure that debug symbols get generated.

+For assembler code, this typically is a *.sym or *.lst file.

-For example, when building C code with SDCC you should pass the commandline flag `--debug` to sdcc and the commandline flag `-y` to the linker.
-That will generate the required debug symbols in a *.cdb file.
+For C code with SDCC, this is a *.cdb file.

+Please consult the documentation of your assembler/compiler to determine how to generate such files.

 ## Features